Because everything is better with avocado!

 • Serve it on top of your favorite spinach salad.

-• Eat it by the spoonful!
+• Eat it by the spoonful! <<my fave way!

 Avocado egg salad sandwiches are served on white plates.

-Meal Prep and Storage
+Meal Prep and Storage Directions

-• To Prep Ahead: Boil eggs up to 24 hours in advance.
+• Prep Ahead: Boil eggs up to 24 hours in advance.
 If you peel the eggs immediately, store each one wrapped loosely in a piece of plastic wrap in the refrigerator until ready to use.

-• To Store: Put the egg salad in an airtight container.
+• Storage: Put the egg salad in an airtight container.
 Place a piece of plastic wrap directly on top of the mixture so none of it is exposed to the air.
 Keep in the refrigerator for up to 1-2 days.
 After 24 hours the avocado will start to brown, but it will still be safe to eat for up to 2 days.
+It is not recommended to freeze avocado egg salad.

 FAQs